Frank Zappa: Signing to Verve Records

 With Wilson credited as producer, the Mothers of Invention, augmented by a studio orchestra, recorded the groundbreaking Freak Out!
 (1966), which, after Bob Dylan's Blonde on Blonde, was the second rock double album ever released.
-It mixed R&B, doo-wop, musique concrète, and experimental sound collages that captured the "freak" subculture of Los Angeles at that time.
+It mixed R&B, doo-wop, musique concrète, and experimental sound collages that captured the Los Angeles freak scene.
 Although he was dissatisfied with the final product, Freak Out immediately established Zappa as a radical new voice in rock music, providing an antidote to the "relentless consumer culture of America".
 The sound was raw, but the arrangements were sophisticated.
 While recording in the studio, some of the additional session musicians were shocked that they were expected to read the notes on sheet music from charts with Zappa conducting them, since it was not standard when recording rock music.
 The lyrics praised non-conformity, disparaged authorities, and had dadaist elements.
 Yet, there was a place for seemingly conventional love songs.
 Most compositions are Zappa's, which set a precedent for the rest of his recording career.
 He had full control over the arrangements and musical decisions and did most overdubs.
 Wilson provided the industry clout and connections and was able to provide the group with the financial resources needed.
 Although Wilson was able to provide Zappa and the Mothers with an extraordinary degree of artistic freedom for the time, the recording did not go entirely as planned.
 In a 1967 radio interview, Zappa explained that the album's outlandish 11-minute closing track, "Return of the Son of Monster Magnet" was not finished.
 The track as it appears on the album was only a backing track for a much more complex piece, but MGM refused to allow the additional recording time needed for completion.
 Much to Zappa's chagrin, it was issued in its unfinished state.